rustyrazorblade/cassandra/trino/README.md

 Every Arrow field also carries `cassandra.kind` (`partition_key`/`clustering`/`static`/`regular`) and, for key columns, `cassandra.position` metadata (see `ArrowTypeMapping.kindOf`/`positionOf`).
-This connector reads it but doesn't yet act on it (no pushdown in this PoC) - it's there for a future filter/split-pushdown extension to use without a second schema round-trip.
+This connector reads it but the current predicate/aggregation pushdown (see [Filter and aggregation pushdown](#filter-and-aggregation-pushdown)) doesn't yet key any decision off column kind (e.g. preferring partition-key equality predicates) - it's there for a future, more targeted pushdown strategy to use without a second schema round-trip.

 ## Tests